 What makes these competitions "natural" is the stringent drug testing protocols, often involving urine tests and sometimes polygraph testing.
 These tests screen for anabolic steroids, certain diuretics, and other banned substances.

 For someone considering entering a natural competition, the primary consideration is, of course, to train without the use of banned substances.
 Beginners should also consider the time commitment required for natural muscle development, which can be slower than in non-tested events.
-Choosing a category depends on one's bodybuilding goals and the type of physique they aim to achieve.
-Each category has its own set of criteria and judging guidelines, so understanding these can help a beginner decide where they would be most competitive.

 Natural bodybuilding competitions offer a platform for athletes to compete fairly and showcase the results of drug-free training, making it an appealing option for those committed to clean sport.